mackenzie-norman/CS416/notebook.md

 I think for my term project I am interested in building some sort of vocoder or something similar.
 Not sure what yet but that seems the most interesting to me.
 ---

+---

+# 11-1&2-2024
+## Continuing work on the tone control project

+Using the repo [tone.py](https://github.com/pdx-cs-sound/tone-control/blob/main/tone.py) I am getting closer.
+I have my filter working using the state and it sounds good.
+Now trying to figure out scaling.
+Hard to tell if I am doing it right or not...
+Goal is to use fft at each window I am filtering and take values, find min, find x to make all other values,equal to min use that as volume scale each filtered window

+---